 Cooperatives are voluntary organizations open to all persons able to use their services and willing to accept the responsibilities of membership, without gender, social, racial, political or religious discrimination.

-AUTONOMY AND
+4 AUTONOMY AND INDEPENDENCE

-INDEPENDENCE

-Cooperatives are autonomous, self

-help organizations controlled by their

-members.
-If they enter into agreements with other organizations,

-capital from external sources, they do

-so on terms that ensure democratic

-maintain their cooperative autonomy.
+Cooperatives are autonomous, self help organizations controlled by their members.
+If they enter into agreements with other organizations, including governments, or raise capital from external sources, they do so on terms that ensure democratic control by their members and maintain their cooperative autonomy.
+2 | DEMOCRATIC MEMBER CONTROL